 It is Kenya’s second largest rhino sanctuary.
 It is also home to endangered wild species such as the reticulated giraffe, Grevy’s zebra, elephants, lions, African wild dog, cheetah, greater kudu and Laikipia hartebeest.
 The Conservancy also operates as a working cattle ranch and features a state of the art veterinary clinic that serves the whole of Laikipia region.

-It is a scenic 74 meters waterfall situated about 3 kilometers from Nyahururu town.
+It is a scenic 74 meters waterfall situated about 3 kilometres from Nyahururu town.
 Upstream from the falls is one of the highest hippo pools in Kenya.
 You can visit Nyahururu town to have a glimpse of the spectacular waterfall which plunges down several meters into a fearful gorge.

 4. Loisaba Conservancy